cmstas/ZPrimeSnT/python/README.md

 Python packages.

 ## Python Plotting Scripts
-The sripts `stack_plots.C` and `compare_plots.C` are used for stacking and comparing histograms from different root files, respectively.
+The sripts `stack_plots.py` and `compare_plots.py` are used for stacking and comparing histograms from different root files, respectively.
 These scripts are executed via the commands:
 ```
-python stack_plots.C
+python stack_plots.py
-python compare_plots.C
+python compare_plots.py

 ```